 Any natural teeth that need or have been extracted should be replaced as soon as possible!
-Call our office at (707) 745-8002 or request an appointment online to come in and have us take a look.
+Call our office at (707) 745-8002 to request an appointment to come in and have us take a look.
 We can discuss all of your tooth replacement options and get your smile looking and functioning back to normal.

 Restored self-esteem and renewed self-confidence.
 Our patients who now enjoy the benefits of their new implant supported replacement teeth talk openly about their restored self-esteem and self-confidence as a result of a younger appearance, ability to eat the foods they want, increased comfort, and improved overall health.

 Improved appearance.
 Since implants preserve bone, preventing deterioration of the facial structures and appearance is improved.
 When all the natural teeth are severely compromised or missing, there is nothing left in the jawbone to stimulate bone growth, the body senses that the jawbone is no longer necessary and begins to dissolve it away.
 This results in facial collapse.

 After about ten years, it often becomes difficult to wear a denture because there is little bone left to support it.
 This results in the lips folding in, and the lower face shriveling up (witches chin) with wrinkles around the mouth making you look like a much older looking person.
 With dental implants, the appearance of these wrinkles caused by posterior bite collapse, or complete facial structure collapse are virtually eliminated.